 But this tablet still offers fantastic viewing angles, all in a slick aluminium body.

-The ZenPad 7's screen resolution is lower than the Hudl 2, so isn't quite as sharp.
-But it's smaller, thinner and lighter, so it’s easier to carry around.
+The MediaPad T3 7's screen resolution is lower than the Hudl 2, so isn't quite as sharp.
+But the device itself is smaller, thinner and lighter, so it’s easier to carry around.

-There are some alternatives to Android to consider as well, such as the Iconia Tab 8W which runs Windows 10, meaning you’ll get more of a mini PC experience and use of new digital assistant Cortana.
+There are some alternatives to Android to consider as well, such as this model which runs Windows 10.
+That means you’ll get more of a mini PC experience and use of Microsoft's digital assistant Cortana.

-There are less apps to choose from on this tablet, but many popular apps such as BBC iPlayer and Facebook are still available to enjoy.
+Windows 10 has fewer apps to choose from, but many popular apps such as BBC iPlayer and Facebook are still available to enjoy.

 One of the great advantages over the Hudl 2 is that it has 32GB of internal storage space, which you can expand further with a microSD card.

-The 8-inch screen resolution of 1280x800 is lower than the Hudl 2's, and the cameras are both 2-megapixel models.
+The 8-inch screen resolution of 1280x800 is lower than the Hudl 2's, and there's a 2-megapixel camera on the front for video calls.